 "I am very excited to welcome Shawn Heilbron into the Stony Brook family, to lead our outstanding athletic program into the next chapter of its compelling and competitive Division I history," said President Stanley.
 "His experience in Division I athletics, his interest in preparing student-athletes, and his demonstrated success growing Division I programs offers Stony Brook the winning combination of attributes needed to take the Seawolves into the next era of competition and excellence."

-Heilbron comes to Stony Brook at a time when the athletics program is gaining momentum and reaching milestones in multiple sports.
-To date the Seawolves have amassed 48 conference championships, student-athlete GPA is above 3.0, all women's programs are fully funded, and the University is on the verge of opening its new $21 million, 4,000-seat Stony Brook Arena.
+Heilbron guides Stony Brook at a time when the athletics program is gaining momentum and reaching milestones in multiple sports.
+To date the Seawolves have amassed 51 conference championships, student-athlete GPA is above 3.0, all women's programs are fully funded, and the University opened its new $21 million, 4,000-seat Island Federal Credit Union Arena last fall.

 "I am honored to be given this incredible opportunity because Stony Brook has come so far in such a short period of time, and I look forward to leading the team that will help shape the future of this program," said Heilbron.
 "Stony Brook is well positioned as a University, and I am excited that President Stanley sees Athletics as a way to enhance the Stony Brook brand on a national level, and I thank him for his trust and confidence in appointing me to this position.